MatthewLeeWilcox/CatapultPy/README.md

 ```
 ofGetActivityEfforts(token, activity_id, athlete_id, efforts= ['acceleration', 'velocity'])
 ```
 Return a Pandas Dataframe of all the efforts for a single athlete in a activity.
 Effort can be acceleartion, velocity or both.
-It is defaulted as both
+It is defaulted as both.

 ### Aggragated data